Introduction to Git

 Step 6.
 Removing the extra files from your repo

-To tell git to remove the file from the repo, then type the following:
+To remove the file from the repo, then type the following:

 git rm lab1/test